nicholas-wilcox/lit-modal-portal/README.md

 as the consumer of this package.

 Ironically, the ability to "nest" modals inside (or rather, _in front of_) each other is considered bad practice.
-While we do not expect you to purposefully creating a large modal stack in production, the code in this package was designed with a specific use case in mind, in which a modal contains buttons whose actions require confirmation.
+While we do not expect you to purposefully create a large modal stack in production, the code in this package was designed with a specific use case in mind, in which a modal contains buttons whose actions require confirmation.

 Without further ado, let's dive in.